 A huge problem for a large number of carers is financial stability.
 Some individuals are able to maintain full or part time jobs, but many must give up work in order to care full time.

-According to research conducted by The Princess Royal Trust for Carers, of the 800 unpaid carers questioned, 37% said they did not want to wake up in the morning because of the financial situation they would have to face.
-A huge weight to bear on top of looking after both yourself and a loved one who is unwell2.
+According to research conducted by Carers Trust (formally known as The Princess Royal Trust for Carers), of the 800 unpaid carers questioned, 37% said they did not want to wake up in the morning because of the financial situation they would have to face.
+A huge weight to bear on top of looking after both yourself and a loved one who is unwell.

-Additional findings from the same research also revealed the following results2:
+Additional findings from the same research also revealed the following results:

 - 53% earned less than £10,000 per annum